Digital image representing Informatica data quality.

 • Some of the most useful data analysis tools include H2O, KNIME, Microsoft Excel, Microsoft Power BI, Orange, Qlikview, R, RapidMiner, SAP BusinessObjects, Sisense, Tableau, Talend, TIBCO Spotfire, Thoughspot, and Trifacta

-What Is Complex Data Analysis—and Why Is It Important?
+What is Complex Data Analysis—and Why is It Important?

 How much are 79 zettabytes?
 It’s 20 million times more than all the letters the U.S. Postal Service delivers in a year.
 It’s a million times more than all the books in the Library of Congress.
 It’s 20 thousand times more than all the data stored on the entire internet.
 It’s almost twice as much as all the words spoken since the beginning of human history.